visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

 Creates More Educated Image Readers

-In an era of fake news and ceaseless advertising, a responsible approach to the duty of educating our students must involve encouraging them to become informed viewers of the world around them, including the media they engage with.
-Through the teaching of visual literacy we can help students understand the different ways the images they consume can be used to manipulate their emotions and persuade them to act in a given way.
+In an era of fake news and ceaseless advertising, a responsible approach to educating our students must encourage them to become informed viewers of the world, including the media they engage with.
+Through the teaching of visual literacy, we can help students understand how the images they consume can manipulate their emotions and persuade them to act in a given way.

 Supports EAL Learners

 The use of images in the classroom can be of great benefit to students who come from non-English-speaking backgrounds.
 As these students travel on their road to fluency in English, images can provide an effective bridge in that learning process.
-While the use of images in the forms of flashcards, writing frames etc for the purposes of teaching EAL learners may be obvious, the creation of images by the students themselves can also be a great way to assess their understanding of more abstract concepts and vocabulary.
+While using images in the forms of flashcards, writing frames, etc, to teach EAL learners may be obvious, creating images by the students themselves can also be a great way to assess their understanding of more abstract concepts and vocabulary.

 What Forms of Visual Text Are Used in the Classroom?